frothkoetter/cdw/README.md

 ### Hive Compaction

-Compaction is a ‘subsystem’ within Hive to implement the most critical type of Acid housekeeping task: merging the delta changes together to reduce the read-path overhead of reading current state from across multiple deltas.
+Hive compaction is a ‘subsystem’ within Hive to implement the most critical type of ACID housekeeping task: merging the delta changes together to reduce the read-path overhead of reading current state from across multiple deltas.

 Compaction workflow is fully asynchronous: